 Targeted Robots: Unauthorized

-I talked earlier about robots that read an RSS feed, or a certain site’s New Releases page, and come in asking for a file from that list.
+I talked earlier about robots that read an RSS feed, or the New Releases department of the Online Books Page, and come in asking for a file from that list.
 The Great Divide is whether they first ask for robots.txt.
 These don’t:

 Mozilla/5.0 (compatible; PaperLiBot/2.1; http://support.

 NewsBlur Content Fetcher - 61 subscribers - http://www.

 Yes, it really says “61 subscribers” right there in the UA string.
 At least this month.

 Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/56.0.2924.87 Safari/537.36 AppEngine-Google; (+http://code.google.com/appengine; appid: s~feedly-nikon3)

 In the past they have had other, similar UAs, but for now they seem to have settled on this form.
 Each time they are presented with a new title, they request it over and over for a week or so and then lose interest.

 Thanks but No Thanks

 On second thought, it isn’t enough to ask for robots.txt.
 You also have to do what it says.
 That means: